6 Effective vocabulary activities and strategies for teaching

 The presentation will help the presenter remember the word, and the audience may learn a new word too!
 Using a simple Frayer Model Draw It template to share the word is one vocabulary-sharing visual presenters can use.
 Frayer Models bring in the multimodal aspect of communicating through drawing and writing.

-Put these vocabulary strategies to use in your classroom
+Use these vocabulary activities in your classroom

 This list of vocabulary strategies is by no means comprehensive.
 There are many more effective strategies available to improve vocabulary retention.
 Choose the method that will meet your students’ needs and time constraints.
-This list can inspire some ideas and show you how easy it is to implement vocabulary instruction with Nearpod.
+This list can inspire some ideas and show you how easy it is to implement vocabulary activities with Nearpod.

 Interested in reading more about this topic?
 Check out this blog post: 6 tips for teaching reading and writing skills in any classroom